 - Show attempts of patience and leniency.
 Not everyone is perfect 100% of the time.
 We all forget or neglect some common courtesies sometimes.
 When dealing with total cyber-strangers, make some effort toward patience and leniency.
 I like the 3-strike rule: by the second infraction, a very concise, explicit warning SHOULD deter further inappropriate or disrespectful behavior.
 For imperfect humans, online conversations are much more tricky than face-to-face.

 - Show attempts of two-way engagement.
 In other words, sometimes or often ask others questions.
 Do not simply and repeatedly publicize your own personal beliefs, opinions, or rhetoric — utilize your own blog for those views — while ignoring other’s participation or engagement with you.
 Show your willingness to exchange ideas and consider alternatives; doing so does NOT mean you embrace them hook, line, and sinker.
 It is however, a show of respect.

-For today, I think these are the simple 8-rules.
-I may find in the future a need to refine or (slightly?) modify them, but this will be the essense of expected conduct.
+For today (Dec.
+7, 2019), I think these are the simple 9-rules.
+I may find in the future a need to refine or (slightly?) modify them, but this will be the essence of expected conduct on my blog.
 I appreciate all efforts to respect them and others.
 Thank you.